-Navigating a route
+Navigate a route

-You can start navigating a route from:
+You can start navigating a route from the chart panel, steer panel, or from the Route dialog.

-• the chart panel

-· the steer panel

-· the route dialog

-When route navigation is viewed, the menu expands and shows options for canceling the navigation, for skipping a waypoint, and for restarting the route from current vessel position.
+When route navigation is started, the menu expands and shows options for canceling the navigation, for skipping a waypoint, and for restarting the route from current vessel position.